probablyangg/docs/core/matic-overview.md

 # Overview
-Matic Network is a sidechain based scaling solution for public blockchains.
-It is based on an adapted implementation of Plasma framework.
-Matic provides scalability while ensuring a superior user experience in a secured and decentralized manner.
+Matic Network is a scaling solution for public blockchains.
+Based on an adapted implementation of Plasma framework (Plasma MoreVP) - with an account based implementation (read more [here](https://ethresear.ch/t/account-based-plasma-morevp/5480)), Matic supports all the existing Ethereum tooling along with faster and cheaper transactions.

-To deploy contracts on the Matic Network, you can read our tutorial on [How to deploy contracts on Matic Testnet](https://docs.matic.network/deploy-contracts-remix/)
+To deploy contracts on the Matic Network, you can read our tutorial on [How to deploy contracts on Matic Testnet](./tutorials/dapp.md)

 The latest developer and end-user resources will be updated here on a continuous basis.
 The [Getting Started](https://docs.matic.network/getting-started) section is a good way to start discovering Matic Network and explore how DApps can integrate with Matic for scalable blockchain transactions.